AxelTWC/AxelTWC/README.md

-- 👋 Hi, I’m @AxelTWC , currently undergrad for honours co-op computer science
+- 👋 Hi, I’m @AxelTWC , Currently Undergrad in Honours Comp Sci
 - 👀 Interested in coding executatble applications
 - 💞️ I’m looking to collaborate on anything really!
 As long as it is fun :) However my coding skills might be limited
 - 🌱 Knowledge: